Cybercrimes Act in Tanzania: Perceived Suppression of Freedom of Expression

 Several complaints about the enforcement of Tanzania Cybercrimes law have been expressed by Tanzania civil society groups, scholars development partners, and the opposition parties in Tanzania.
 Specifically, the opposition political parties in Tanzania have voiced their concern about the government's use of the law to suppress the fundamental rights on freedom of expression and using the law to target the opposition political parties.
 Several instances have been reported on people being arrested for expressing their opinions on social media, for example one citizen deemed to have insulted the president of Tanzania through social media.
 Another case that underscores the perception of suppression of freedom of expression by the government is the arrest and subsequent charging under the Cybercrimes law, of a Tanzanian web based social forum founder for failing to reveal the identities of the commenters on his forum.

 Common Citizen's Awareness of the Law

 After enacting the law, the government embarked on various awareness campaigns.
-Despite of the efforts, a common citizen in Tanzania may have heard of the law because several cases frequently feature in the news media.
+Despite their efforts, a common citizen in Tanzania may have heard of the law because several cases frequently feature in the news media.
 However, the majority of cyber crime incidents go unreported to the police.